 - We cannot sublicense something that’s not copyrighted.
 According to the second European database law, public transport information cannot be copyrighted.

 But there is some good news!
 De Lijn will soon provide us with bus-data for Flanders on these very terms.
-We cannot call it open data though, as only the iRail servers will have access to the raw data.
+We cannot call it open data though, as only the iRail servers Bouncy Castle For Sale will have access to the raw data.
 We will however provide open information: everyone can create applications to fetch information from our API, and the NPO will support those people.

 A long way